United Nations 2030 Agenda and libraries

-This particular document relates to Goal 5 Target B: Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women.
+This document relates to Goal 5 Target B: Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women.

 The STEAM into Sydney conference took place on 16 and 17 March, 2017, alongside the IFLA Public Libraries Section mid-term meeting.
 Organised by Section Chair, Marian Morgan-Bindon, and Secretary/Information Coordinator, Jan Richards, the event was booked out within a couple of hours, demonstrating the strength of interest in the Science, Technology, Engineering, Arts and Mathematics agenda across the globe.
 Determined to make the most of the stories generated through the conference presentations, Jan and Marian worked with ALIA to produce a summary, How public libraries contribute to the STEM agenda.

 The report is the first Australian publication specifically designed to show the impact of libraries in contributing to the UN 2030 Agenda.
 The report has been shared with the Australian Government through the Department of Foreign Affairs and Trade and the Ministry of the Arts.
-Further reports are planned over the coming months along with advice to library managers about how they can use them as conversation starters with local councils and their communities.